Joseph Fesch: Biography

 Fesch was born at Ajaccio in Corsica.
 His father was Franz Faesch, a Swiss officer in the service of the Republic of Genoa, whose family belonged to the Basel patriciate and had been ennobled in the Holy Roman Empire in 1562.
-Holy Roman Empire, and his mother was Nobile Angela Maria Pietrasanta.
+His mother was Nobile Angela Maria Pietrasanta.
 His mother had previously been married to Captain Giovanni Geronimo Ramolino, and he had an elder half-sister, Letizia Ramolino, later the mother of Napoleon.
 With support of Luciano Buonaparte (1718–1791), archdeacon of Ajaccio, he entered the seminary at Aix-en-Provence in 1781.
 He was ordained as a priest in 1785, and 24 years old, he became himself the archdeacon of Ajaccio.
 After the 1791 death of Luciano Buonaparte, he became for a time the protector and patron of his sister's family.
 In 1789, when the French Revolution broke out, he felt, like the majority of the Corsicans, repugnance for many of the acts of the French government during that period; in particular he protested against the application to Corsica of the act known as the Civil Constitution of the Clergy (July 1790).
 As provost of the "chapter" in that city he directly felt the pressure of events; for on the suppression of religious orders and corporations, he was constrained to retire into private life.

 Thereafter he shared the fortunes of the Bonaparte family in the intrigues and strifes which ensued.
 Drawn gradually into espousing the French cause against Pasquale Paoli and the Anglophiles, he was forced to leave Corsica and to proceed with Laetitia and her son to Toulon, in early autumn, 1793.
 Failing to find clerical duties at that time (the Reign of Terror), he took several posts in civil life, until on the appointment of Napoleon Bonaparte to the command of the French "Army of Italy" he became a commissary attached to that army.
 This part of his career is obscure, but his fortunes rose rapidly when Napoleon became First Consul, after the coup d'état of 18 Brumaire (November 1799).
 When the restoration of the Roman Catholic religion was in the mind of the First Consul, Fesch resumed his clerical vocation and took an active part in the complex negotiations which led to the signing of the Concordat with the Holy See on 15 July 1801.
 His reward came in being made Archbishop of Lyon in August 1802.
 Six months later he received a further reward for his past services, being raised to the dignity of cardinal.